wcheng95/Mini-CW/README.md

 # Mini-CW

-Mini-CW is an ESP-IDF project for a standalone CW/Morse trainer on M5Stack Cardputer / Cardputer ADV class devices.
+Mini-CW is an ESP-IDF project for a standalone CW/Morse trainer on M5Stack Cardputer ADV class devices.

 The long-term goal is portable ham-radio practice with:

 - RX practice: listen to generated Morse and type the copy
 - TX practice: send with a straight key or paddle and receive feedback
 - callsign, QSO, and SOTA/POTA-style exchange practice
+- a few Morse games to help learning
 - local profile, progress, and session logging

 ## Architecture